-- 15.1 To be admitted to a degree or other award a student must: - a) have completed to the satisfaction of the College the programme of study prescribed in the Regulations for the particular award for which he/she is registered; - b) have been examined in all parts of the examination prescribed for that award and shown a competent knowledge in the examination as a whole. - 15.2 If a student is in tuition fee debt to the College at the time when he/she enters for the last examination necessary to qualify for the award of the College for which he/she is registered, the award may not be conferred, and no certificate in respect of the award will normally be issued, until the debt has been paid in full.
+- 15.1 To be admitted to a degree or other award a student must: - a) have completed to the satisfaction of the College the programme of study prescribed in the Regulations for the particular award for which they are registered; - b) have been examined in all parts of assessment prescribed for that award and shown a competent knowledge as a whole. - 15.2 If a student is in tuition fee debt to the College at the time when they enter for the last assessment necessary to qualify for the award of the College for which they are registered, the award may not be conferred, and no certificate in respect of the award will normally be issued, until the debt has been paid in full.

-16 Representations from Candidates concerning Examination Results
+16 Representations from Candidates concerning Academic Results

-- 16.1 The College will consider representations made on the grounds of administrative error or where there is concern that the examination may not have been conducted in accordance with the relevant Procedures and/or Regulations.
-Any representation should be addressed in the first instance to the Academic Registrar.
+16.1 The College will consider representations made on the grounds of administrative error or where there is concern that the assessment may not have been conducted in accordance with the relevant Procedures and/or Regulations.
+Any representation must follow the relevant Academic Appeals

+- procedure for the level of study.
 There is no provision for the consideration of representations against the results of examinations on academic grounds. - 16.2 It is common for students, whether UG, PGT or PGR, to have some form of academic or social interaction with their external examiners at some point during or after their studies as well as during the assessment process itself.
 Students should however note that it is inappropriate to submit complaints or representations direct to external examiners or to seek to influence or otherwise harass their external examiners.
 Inappropriate communication by a student towards an examiner would make that student liable for disciplinary action.